horus20/motherminter-push/README.md

 ## Description

-Push is a light web-app wallet to get access to it a user only need to know a unique URL address, also call a link-wallet.
-The main advantage of a link-wallet is the ease of getting access to it and start spending with no sign up, no login, no registration, no password or whatever.
+Push is a light web-app wallet accessed by a unique URL address, also called a link-wallet.
+The main advantage of a link-wallet is the ease of getting entrance to it and ability spending balance with no sign-up, no login, no registration, no password or whatever.
 Although the link-wallet app has advanced options for users that wish to create multiple wallets and run commercial campaigns.
-The app offers to users different modes and scenarios that could be applied to big variety of private and commercial cases.
+The app offers users different modes and scenarios that could be applied to a big variety of private and commercial cases with excellent customization abilities.

 ## Modes and usage scenarios

 ### One wallet mode

 <b>`Simple.`</b> The app creates a unique URL-wallet for a user.
 Anyone who knows the URL gets access to a balance.
 The user is able to attach a message or set a password to the link-wallet if they want.
-In this case a recipient will need to know the URL and the password.
-Also a user may customise the wallet by picking an envelope for it from the preset skins.
+In this case, a recipient will need to know the URL and the password.
+Also, a user may customize the wallet by picking an envelope for it from the preset skins.
 All modes contain easy and wide sharing options.

 <b>`Feedback.`</b> The scenario in which the wallet user, before gaining access to it, must leave some kind of feedback: review, opinion, suggestion, recommendation, consultation or other valuable information.
 After filling out the form and submitting it, the user gets access to the balance.
 The user's feedback is sent to the creator email
 address.

 <b>`Action.`</b> In this scenario, the user must complete a task and fill out a form with proof of its completion before accessing the link-wallet.
 The task to be performed is described by the creator in the step of wallet generation.
-For example: repost, like, comment, or other action.
-The result of the user’s action is sent to the creator email address.
+For example repost, like, comment, or other action.
+The result of the user’s action is sent to the creator's email address.

 * In One wallet mode, a link-wallet is sent from one user to another (one-to-one), which most likely implies the presence of acquaintance between the participants in the process, or the presence of a basic level of trust.
 Obviously, these cases do not require an advanced level of validation of actions, a useful action will be performed efficiently due to the mutual interest of the parties.